 The automatic calibration is a feature that given a specific pattern and some measures to find the initial point, after installing Scribit on a surface, the user can choose this option and Scribit will calculate the area and find the point zero automatically.

-- Pros: A simple click without physical effort and Scribit will find its home point.
+- Pros: A simple click without physical effort and Scribit will find its home point in few minutes.